Jérusalem: Act 2

-Gaston is admitted and expresses his desire to be close to Héléne again.
+Gaston is admitted and expresses his desire to be close to Hélène again.
 He begins to plan his escape (Aria: Je veux encore entendre.. / "I want to hear your voice again") when the Emir arrives and advises him that escape will result in his death.
 At that moment, Hélène, having been captured in the city, is brought in.
 The couple pretends not to know one another, but the Emir is suspicious.
 However, they are left alone and are joyous in their reunion, until Gaston attempts to dissuade Hélène from associating with him in his dishonor (Aria: Dans la honte et l'épouvante / "You cannot share in the horror and shame of my wandering life!").
 She remains firmly resolved to remain with him.
 From a window, they see the approaching Crusaders and, in the chaos, determine to escape but are thwarted by the arrival of the Emir's soldiers.